 - Gen. 6:1-4, "Now it came about, when men began to multiply on the face of the land, and daughters were born to them, 2 that the sons of God saw that the daughters of men were beautiful; and they took wives for themselves, whomever they chose.
 3 Then the Lord said, 'My Spirit shall not strive with man forever, because he also is flesh; nevertheless his days shall be one hundred and twenty years.'
 4 The Nephilim were on the earth in those days, and also afterward, when the sons of God came in to the daughters of men, and they bore children to them.
 Those were the mighty men who were of old, men of renown."

-Genesis 6:1-4 above is a more controversial passage.
+Gen. 6:1-4 above is a more controversial passage.
 The question is: Who are the sons of God?
 Are they angels or people?
-Some commentators think that the Sons of God were the descendants of Seth:
+Some commentators think that the Sons of God were the descendents of Seth:

 "By the former is meant the family of Seth, who were professedly religious; by the latter, the descendants of apostate Cain.
 Mixed marriages between parties of opposite principles and practice were necessarily sources of extensive corruption.
 The women, religious themselves, would as wives and mothers exert an influence fatal to the existence of religion in their household, and consequently the people of that later age sank to the lowest depravity."1